 A candidate who secures more than one sixth of the total valid polled votes in that election is eligible to apply for the refund of deposit from the Returning Officer.

-No. A Candidate cannot spend more than the ceiling amount prescribed for that election.
+No. A Candidate cannot spend more than the ceiling amount prescribed as per rules for that election.

-Failure to lodge the election expenditure account will attract disqualification to hold the post and to contest in the local body for a period of three years from the date of disqualification.
+Failure to lodge the election expenses account will attract disqualification to hold the post and to contest in the local body for a period of three years from the date of disqualification.